 Anyone who wants to build a website from scratch will likely need to know HTML and several of these other languages, and possibly even others, to get the desired results.

-Steps Involved in Coding Your Site in HTML
+What Are the Steps Involved in Coding Your Site in HTML?

 Coding a site in HTML (or HTML combined with other languages) is going to take multiple steps.
 The bulk of your time will be spent creating your initial site, which is made of different parts based on the various HTML tags that are used.